Metamodernism: Hanzi Freinacht

-Hanzi Freinacht is the pen-name used by author Emil Ejner Friis and sociologist Daniel Görtz who published The Listening Society: A Metamodern Guide to Politics in 2017.
-Written as a philosopher and polemic, Freinacht plays into common metamodern themes like informed-naivete and ironic-sincerity vis-à-vis his performance as an author.
-Freinacht centrally argues that metamodernism is the natural successor of postmodernism and earlier developmental stages in history, advocating for stage theories as a valid way to understand metamodern phenomena.
+Hanzi Freinacht is the pen-name used by author Emil Ejner Friis and sociologist Daniel Görtz known for publishing The Listening Society: A Metamodern Guide to Politics in 2017.
+Written as a polemic device, Freinacht plays into common metamodern themes like ironic-sincerity vis-à-vis his performance as a philosopher.
+Freinacht centrally argues that metamodernism is the natural successor of postmodernism and earlier developmental stages in history by advocating for stage theories.

-In The Listening Society, Freinacht attempts to describe how relationships between memetics (or units of culture), epistemology, and developmental psychology are integral to comparative politics and a metamodern lifestyle in general.
-The book seeks to broadly and systematically describe the world under the framing of "symbolic development", arguing that societies can most effectively address their issues through better understanding how developed its people and places are.
-To this end, Freinacht conceptualizes development by showing how inner-personal growth and trends in culture and politics follow patterns that can be found in relation to stages of increasing complexity (notably building upon Michael Commons' Model of Hierarchical Complexity).
+Freinacht attempts to broadly describe the world under the framing of "symbolic development", arguing that societies can most effectively address their issues through better understanding how developed its people and places are.
+Broken down at the individual level, inner-personal growth and trends follow patterns that can be found in relation to increasingly complex stages.
+(Complexity, of which he notes, builds upon Michael Common's definition set out in his Model of Hierarchical Complexity.)
+Then at the broader societal level, a parallel scale of complexity mediates the relationships between memetics (or units of culture), epistemology, and developmental psychology, ultimately forming the basis of our political systems and everyday lives.

-Görtz summarizes this concept of "stages" in his own name in the collective anthology: Metamodernity: Dispatches from a Time Between Worlds:"It is a tenet of metamodern sociology that perspectives are not arbitrarily ordered, but that they emerge in recognisable patterns...
+In the collective anthology: Metamodernity: Dispatches from a Time Between Worlds, Görtz describes the concept of stages in his own name:"It is a tenet of metamodern sociology that perspectives are not arbitrarily ordered, but that they emerge in recognisable patterns...
 These sequences are, in turn, always dependent upon social and material – ultimately, even biological – conditions, with which they interact.
 Postmodernism did not emerge before modernism, nor could it have.
 For this reason, metamodern sociology always looks for meaningful explanatory developmental sequences, putting them in relation to one another on some kind of developmental scale.
-This developmentalism thus accepts at least some minimal form of stage theories… Each stage must be, in clearly definable terms, either more complex than the former, or, at a minimum, be derived from the former and qualitatively distinct."In terms of political ideology, Freinacht advocates for government policy that emphasizes environmental sustainability, economic liberalism, and substantial spending on social programs, which can be found in his second book: Nordic Ideology (2019).
+This developmentalism thus accepts at least some minimal form of stage theories...
+Each stage must be, in clearly definable terms, either more complex than the former, or, at a minimum, be derived from the former and qualitatively distinct."